blockworks-foundation/omega/ui/README.md

 ## ⚠️ Warning

 Any content produced by Blockworks, or developer resources that Blockworks provides, are for educational and inspiration purposes only.
-Solana does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.
+Blockworks does not encourage, induce or sanction the deployment of any such applications in violation of applicable laws or regulations.

 ## Deployment